Building Sites Bite: Plot

-The film focuses entirely on the perspective of Ronald, a young boy who aspires to become a builder or surveyor when he grows up.
-His cousins Paul and Jane decide to test Ronald's know-it-all attitude by teleporting him to a building site, where he must avoid several hazards and obstacles without getting hurt.
-In each test Ronald disobeys various warning signs and ignores the dangers, resulting in him getting killed in each one.
+Ronald, a young boy, is visiting family with his mother, who is encouraging him to become a builder or surveyor when he grows up.
+His cousin Paul, who is aware of the risks present on building sites and does not believe Ronald to be as well informed, imagines a scenario in which he and his sister Jane test Ronald's common sense by teleporting him to various construction and demolition sites, where he must avoid several hazards and obstacles without getting hurt.
+In each test Ronald disobeys various warning signs and ignores the dangers, resulting in him getting killed in each one, before getting brought back to life to try again.

 Each time Ronald is about to die a heartbeat sound is played.
-In order, Ronald's deaths are displayed as him being buried alive in a trench collapse, electrocuted in a condemned building, run over by an earthmoving vehicle, breaking his skull against a metal retaining wall, crushed to death by a pile of bricks and finally drowning in a disused quarry.
+In order, Ronald is buried alive in a trench collapse, electrocuted in a condemned building, is run over by an earthmoving vehicle, breaks his skull against a metal retaining wall, is crushed to death by a pile of bricks and finally is stranded over water in a disused quarry.
+Eventually, Ronald's cousins tell him that he should have simply refused to go on to the sites and avoided needlessly endangering himself in the first place, before Paul lures him to his death once again.

-Back in the real world, Ronald announces he intends to abandon his ambitions, and goes outside to play with Paul and Jane.
+Paul is snapped out of his daydream by the end of the visit.
 Over the closing shot of the film, Paul reads out real-life stories of children who were killed in similar ways to those seen in the film.